I am a Connecticut native, growing up in Harwinton and Bristol. I have enjoyed the last 13 years here at Plainville High School, and

 have taught integrated science at Newtown Middle School for five years previously.
 Courses I currently teach include UConn

-Biology-1107/1108; Honors Anatomy, Physiology, & Pathophysiology; and Academic Biology.
-I am the advisor to the Science National
+Biology-1107/1108 and Honors Anatomy, Physiology, & Pathophysiology.
+I am the advisor to the Science National Honor Society

-Honor Society Chapter at Plainville High School.
-I have served as the Lead Science Teacher for Project Opening Doors for four
+Chapter at Plainville High School since 2010.
+I have served as the Lead Science Teacher for Project Opening Doors for four years

-Connecticut Association of Biology Teachers as the recipient of the 2013-2014 Outstanding Biology Teacher Award and by the
+Association of Biology Teachers as the recipient of the 2013-2014 Outstanding Biology Teacher Award and by the University of

 I completed my teaching certification requirements and Masters degree in Biological Sciences through Central Connecticut State